Hizejake/-Feature-Selection-for-Titanic-Dataset-A-Genetic-Algorithm-Approach/README.md

 ## Discussion

 The results indicate that both the standard genetic algorithm and the elitist genetic algorithm successfully reduced the AIC score over multiple generations.
-The elitist genetic algorithm showed a more consistent and rapid decrease in AIC score compared to the standard genetic algorithm, suggesting that carrying over the best individuals to the next generation helps in maintaining high-quality solutions.
+However, the final AIC scores reveal that the standard genetic algorithm achieved a slightly lower AIC score (121.4403) compared to the elitist genetic algorithm (121.8111).
+This suggests that while the elitist genetic algorithm helps in maintaining high-quality solutions by carrying over the best individuals to the next generation, it may not always guarantee the lowest AIC score.
+The standard genetic algorithm, with its higher variability due to crossover and mutation, was able to explore the search space more effectively in this instance, leading to a marginally better final model.

+Additionally, the reduction of AIC scores was steeper for the $(\mu + \lambda)$ genetic algorithm compared to the $(\mu , \lambda)$ genetic algorithm.
+This indicates that the elitist approach was more effective in rapidly improving the model quality in the initial generations, even though it did not achieve the lowest final AIC score.

 ## Conclusion